leviFrosty/witness-work/readme.md

 ### Help Translate 🌐

-JW Time is automatically translated into 11 languages by means of Google Cloud Translate.
+JW Time is automatically translated into 12 languages by means of Google Cloud Translate.
 These translations might not always be the highest quality.
 To help, proofread these translations on [Crowdin](https://crowdin.com/project/jw-time/).
 Thank you!

 [Not sure how to use Crowdin?](https://support.crowdin.com/crowdin-intro/)

-Current translations: de, es, fr, it, ja, ko, nl, pt, ru, vi, zh
+Current translations: de, es, fr, it, ja, ko, nl, pt, ru, vi, zh, tl

 ### Help Code ⌨️